HOW IT ALL STARTED

 Rather than accepting defeat, I started brainstorming ways to make the best of the situation.
 Like the saying goes, “when life hands you lemons, make lemonade.”
 I decided the only thing I could do was help find a cure and so, within one week of being diagnosed, I started planning the first Hockey Fights MS tournament in Pennsylvania.

 It is my personal mission to use the skills I have to help as many people as possible and in as many ways as possible, whether it be through research, rehabilitation, or simply raising awareness.
-Over the past 10 years, Hockey Fights MS has expanded into hosting 6 tournaments in 5 states - none of which would have been possible if it weren't for the unwaivering support of my family, friends and volunteers.
+Over the years, Hockey Fights MS has expanded into hosting 8 tournaments in 5 states throughout the New England and Mid-Atlantic regions and recently added our first event in Canada.
+None of this would be possible if it weren't for the unwavering support of my family, friends, and volunteers.
+I am forever grateful for the support I have and the opportunities that lie ahead.

 We'd also like to thank our tournament assistants who return year after year to help out on site.